Svakinn/typeahead.js/README.md

 [![build status](https://secure.travis-ci.org/twitter/typeahead.js.png?branch=master)](http://travis-ci.org/twitter/typeahead.js)

-[typeahead.js][gh-page] (Fork: Svakinn)
+[typeahead.js][gh-page] (Fork: Svakinn for 0.9.3)
 =======================

 Inspired by [twitter.com][twitter]'s autocomplete search functionality, typeahead.js is a fast and [fully-featured][features] autocomplete library.
 This fork is from [Twitter/typeahead.js]().
-The aim is to provide bug fixes and necessary missing features in that version.
+The aim is to provide bug fixes and necessary missing features in the **0.9.3** version.
+**UPDATE: Twitter/typeahead version 0.10.0 is just out and has some but not all of the issues resolved by this fork resolved.
+However note the config for 0.10 is not backward compatible with the 0.9.3 version.
-Hopefully the next version of typeahead.js will render this fork obsolete.
+Hopefully the next versions of typeahead.js (0.10.1-0.10.3) will finally render this fork obsolete.**
 Knockout binding handler is also included here.
 New features are marked in this document as **>>New<<**.